 The Kakao maps app does a pretty good job if telling you which bus or subway to take to get to each destination.
 However, if you want a more detailed bus map or want to know where each bus goes, you can download the Kakao Bus app.
 It will tell you all the local bus stops and where the buses go.

 This is the Google of Korea.
 Unfortunately, Google is not popular and does not work very well in Korea.
 Naver is the better version and all Koreans use Naver for their maps and search engine.

-If you do not speak Hangul or Korean, I highly suggest you download the Papago app.
+My Seoul travel tips if you do not speak Hangul or Korean, I highly suggest you download the Papago app.
 This app is a great app that can help translate from Korean to English or vice versa.
-Papago is more popular in Korea and works best since it is part of Korean’s Naver program.
+Papago is more popular in Korea and works best since it is part of Korea’s Naver program.
 Unfortunately, Google Translate can be translated incorrectly and can cause communication issues.
 You may even offend someone if it is not translated correctly.